jordanhardee/jordanhardee.github.io/resume.md

 * Gave lecture on research for my upcoming book exploring a little-known dimension of Albanian history in the 20th century

 Writer, 2600
-* Wrote articles for _2600: The Hacker Quarterly_ under pseudonym
+* Wrote for _2600: The Hacker Quarterly_ under pseudonym

 **_Interpersonal:_** Extremely kind, generally calm, good at working with others under deadlines and diffusing difficult situations and people.
 Experienced with customer service, working in and leading teams.
 A bit of a polymath, very interested in constantly learning about a wide range of topics and fields.
 Very passionate about IT.
+I’ve volunteered for a number of open source projects, I also like to go to hacker conventions whenever I can.

 [back to main page](./)